Diploma of Business

 The Diploma of Business covers all three core skills units and five of the eight core units of Southern Cross University’s Bachelor of Business.
 Topics could include accounting, finance, economics, business law, statistics, marketing, management, ethics and sustainability.

-Successful graduates of the Diploma of Business will be eligible to gain one year of advanced standing towards the Associate Degree of Business, Bachelor of Business, Bachelor of Business Administration, Bachelor of Business in Tourism and Hospitality Management, Bachelor of Business in Convention and Event Management, or Bachelor of Information Technology.
+Successful graduates of the Diploma of Business will be eligible to gain one year of advanced standing towards the Associate Degree of Business, Bachelor of Business, Bachelor of Business in Tourism and Hospitality Management, Bachelor of Digital Business, or Bachelor of Information Technology.